tpwres/teczki-polskiego-wrestlingu/content/w/greg.md

 Following that incident, Greg anointed himself the pope of Polish wrestling, Pijus I (roughly _Drinkus I_, but also a reference to Pius, a popular papal name).
 This has been his gimmick ever since.
 As Pope Pijus, his entrance routine has him enter dressed in long monasterial robes with a hood, and walk around the ring presenting a signet ring to fans, who are allowed to bow down and kiss it.
 Initially, he was also accompanied by [Chemik](@/w/chemik.md) who wore a surplice, as his junior priest or altar boy.
 Sometimes, during the match, Chemik would go around the ring, collecting donations into a wicker basket tray, mimicking a custom from a Catholic Mass.
-Greg also became the leader of a new heel faction named Gałąź Gregoriańska (_The Gregorian Branch_), who can be seen as the new version of Kawaleria.
+Greg also became the leader of a new heel faction named Gałąź Gregoriańska (_The Gregorian Branch_), which can be seen as the new version of Kawaleria.
 This faction also includes Chemik, [Rosetti](@/w/rosetti.md) and [Eryk Lesak](@/w/eryk-lesak.md).

 At [Godzina Zero 2022](@/e/kpw/2022-09-17-kpw-godzina-zero-2022.md) Greg defeated David Oliwa to win the [KPW Championship](@/c/kpw-championship.md), vacated when [Robert Star](@/w/robert-star.md) left KPW to join [Prime Time Wrestling](@/o/ptw.md).
 Eleven months later he lost the title to Red Scorpion.